dd9jn/rfc4880bis/crypto-refresh.md

 Since SHA2-256 is the MUST-implement hash algorithm, if it is not explicitly in the list, it is tacitly at the end.
 However, it is good form to place it there explicitly.

-## Plaintext

-Algorithm 0, "plaintext", may only be used to denote a secret key that is stored in the clear.
-An implementation MUST NOT use plaintext in any Encrypted Data packet (SEIPD {{seipd}}, AEAD {{aead}}, or SED {{sed}}); it must use a Literal Data packet to encode unencrypted or literal data.

 ## RSA {#rsa-notes}